-The Family Educational Rights and Privacy Act (FERPA), a Federal law, requires that Charlotte-Mecklenburg Schools, with certain exceptions, obtain your written consent prior to the disclosure of personally identifiable information from your child's education records.
-However, Charlotte-Mecklenburg Schools may disclose appropriately designated "directory information" without written consent, unless you have advised the District to the contrary in accordance with District procedures.
-The primary purpose of directory information is to allow the Charlotte-Mecklenburg Schools to include this type of information from your child's education records in certain school publications.
+The Family Educational Rights and Privacy Act (FERPA), a federal law, requires that Charlotte-Mecklenburg Schools, with certain exceptions, obtain written parental consent prior to the disclosure of personally identifiable information from your child's education records.
+However, CMS may disclose appropriately designated "directory information" without written consent, unless you have advised CMS to the contrary in accordance with CMS procedures.
+The primary purpose of directory information is to allow CMS to include this type of information from your child's education records in certain school publications.
 Examples include: